dianabursac2019/Advanced-Machine-Learning/README.md

 # Advanced-Machine-Learning
-Class Project code - DSC540
+Class Project Code - DSC540

 The objective of this work is to propose different sampling techniques for selecting the representative training data set and to improve the classification accuracy for the minority class.
 Also I compare the impact of sampling methods in the imbalanced class distribution environment.